Run surveys. Get insights. Unlock growth.

 You can choose from various channels to distribute your NPS survey to your customers.
 Much of the decision depends on your specific audience and the method they would most likely rate you.

-Email is usually a good choice because it’s easy to embed the first question and direct your customers to your website to respond further.
-You can also distribute your NPS survey via in-app pop-ups or links sent via other communication channels (such as social media), your website, or Intercom.
+Email is usually a good choice because it's easy to embed the first question and direct your customers to your website to respond further.
+You can also distribute your NPS survey via in-app pop-ups or links sent via other communication channels (such as social media), your website, or

-Test NPS Survey
+Test NPS survey

 If using Survicate, a panel allows you to create your NPS survey in a few simple steps.
-Once your NPS survey is complete and ready for launch, generate a test link to send to friends to ensure its accuracy.
+Once your NPS survey is complete and ready for launch, generate a test link to send to friends to ensure its accuracy

 You can even test it on other channels, such as your website, to create a mock NPS calculation.
+When you're happy with the process, you can distribute the NPS survey to your customers.
+You've finished your NPS calculation.

 Now that you've discovered how to calculate your NPS score and have reached a final score, you're not quite finished yet.